Johan "George" Wetzel was born on Nov. 10, 1817 in Longswamp Township, Berks County, the son of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

 Now widowed, Amelia spent long periods of time in the homes of her children.
 She was with son Irwin in Norristown in the late winter of 1918.
 Later she went to live with her married daughter Minnie Moll in East Greenville, PA, where she spent the final two decades of life.
 She died there at the age of 94 on Aug.
 5, 1942.
 Rev. Donald Engler led funeral services at the Longswamp Church Cemetry.
 The Allentown Morning Call printed an obituary.

 Son Irwin David Wetzel (1878-1953) -- also spelled "Erwin" -- was born on May 28, 1878 in Seisholtzville.
-At the age of 14, he and his future wife were members of the confirmation class of 1892 of Longswamp Reformed Church, led by Rev. Nevin Helffrich.
+As an infant, he received the rite of Christian baptism by the hand of the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township.
+Rev. Keller kept a handwritten notation of the ceremony in his pastoral records, the original of which is preserved in the Schwenkfelder Library and Heritage Center in Pennsburg, PA.
+Then at the age of 14, Irwin and his future wife were members of the confirmation class of 1892 of the Reformed wing of Huff's Church, led by Rev. Nevin Helffrich.
 On Sept.
 12, 1897, when he was 19 years of age, Irwin wedded Rosa Frey ( ? - ? ), daughter of Wilson Frey.
 They bore these children -- Ambrose Wetzel, Herbert Wetzel, Warren Wetzel and Minerva Wetzel.
 Their home circa 1900-1942 was in Morristown, PA.
-In August 1900, the Allentown Leader noted that Irwin "went to Norristown a few weeks ago in search of work, [and] is now engaged by John Reitnauer, a tinsmith of Huffs Church."
-He was injured in an accident at the mines at Rittenhouse Gap in December 1900.
+In August 1900, the Allentown Leader noted that Irwin "went to Norristown a few weeks ago in search of work, [and] is now engaged by John Reitnauer, a tinsmith of Huff's Church."
+He is known to have been injured in an accident at the mines at Rittenhouse Gap in December 1900.
 In March 1901, the Leader said that Irwin, "who worked at the Rittenhouse Gap mines, is now working for Evan Master, who is engaged in quarrying stones for building purposes and tombstones."
 During the summer of 1912, he is known to have been employed at the Allentown brick works.
 They made a residence in Norristown, Montgomery County in 1918.
 He finally settled into the occupation of woodworking, making patterns for molds.
 He held a reputation as a popular musician, having been a charter member of the Tall Cedars Band and Norristown Band and was honorary president of the local chapter of the American Federation of Musicians.
 He belonged to the Christ Evangelical Reformed Church of Norristown, the Norristown Hancock Fire Company and the Charity lodge of the Masons.
 Irwin also was a member of the Fox-E-Lox Tribe of the Improved Order of Red Men and held an interest in making sure tribes throughout the state were covered by self-sustaining insurance.
 When their Longswamp Church confirmation class celebrated its 50th reunion, in Oct.
 1942, Irwin and Rosa were among 14 alumni to attend and were pictured in a related story in the Allentown Morning Call.
 In the early 1950s, Irwin and Rosa lived at 517 Noble Street in Norristown.
 Sadly, he suffered a heart attack and, although admitted to Montgomery Hospital in Norristown, died there 48 hours later on April 20, 1953.
 His remains were placed into eternal repose in the Jeffersonville Presbyterian Church churchyard.

-Daughter Minnie Wetzel (1886-1963) was born on Dec.
-8, 1886 in Berks County.
+Daughter Minnie Mary Wetzel (1886-1963) was born on Dec.
+8, 1886 in Seisholtzville.
+As with her brother, when she was an infant, she was baptized by the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township.
 She married Harry O. Moll (July 8, 1879-1945), a resident of Seizholtzville and the son of Reuben and Kate Moll.
 Their offspring were Stanley Moll, Pearl Miller, Verna Schlicher, Bertha Kline, George R. Moll and Elmer Moll.
 The family were farmers.
 In 1942-1945, their home was at 416 Fourth Street in East Greenville and in 1953 in Red Hill, Montgomery County.
 Stricken at the age of 66 with kidney failure and hypertension, Harry suffered a cerebral embolism and died two weeks later on Aug.
 23, 1945.
 His remains were placed into eternal rest in Longswamp Church Cemetery.
 Minnie outlived her spouse by almost two decades.
 She resided during that time on Montgomery Avenue in Pennsburg, Montgomery County.
 She was felled by a heart attack and succumbed on May 19, 1963, at age 76.
 An obituary in the Allentown Morning Call noted that her survivors included 15 grandchildren and 19 great-grandchildren.

 ~ Son Henry C. Wetzel ~